rapidsai/deployment/source/platforms/colab.md

 1. [RAPIDS Quick Install](colab-quick) - applicable for most users and quickly installs all the RAPIDS Stable packages.
 2. [RAPIDS Custom Setup Instructions](colab-custom) - step by step set up instructions covering the **must haves** for when a user needs to adapt instance to their workflows.

 In both sections, we will be installing RAPIDS on colab using pip.
-The pip installation allows users to install cuDF, cuML, cuGraph, cuXfilter, and cuSpatial stable versions in a few minutes.
+The pip installation allows users to install libraries like cuDF, cuML, cuGraph, and cuXfilter stable versions in a few minutes.

 RAPIDS install on Colab strives to be an "always working" solution, and sometimes will **pin** RAPIDS versions to ensure compatibility.